sunfishcode/basic-text/docs/text.md

 On input and output, data is implicitly converted into [NFC] by the following steps, in order:
- - Replace all CJK Compatibility Ideograph codepoints that have corresponding [Standardized Variations] with their corresponding standardized variation sequences.
+ - Replace all CJK Compatibility Ideograph scalar values that have corresponding [Standardized Variations] with their corresponding standardized variation sequences.
  - Replace U+2329 with U+FFFD (REPLACEMENT CHARACTER).
  - Replace U+232A with U+FFFD (REPLACEMENT CHARACTER).
  - Apply the [Stream-Safe Text Process (UAX15-D4)].
- - Apply `toNFC` according to the [Normalization Process for Stabilized Strings].
+ - Apply `toNFC` with the [Normalization Process for Stabilized Strings].

 On input, after conversion to NFC:
  - If the stream starts with U+FEFF (BOM), it is removed.